 For dessert, there was ABC topped with a generous chunk of durian, cendol, red rubies and sweet corn on a bed of shaved ice and condensed milk with gula melaka (palm sugar).

-So if you’re looking for unpretentious, hearty traditional food, Zaini’s Salai House is a stop you shouldn’t miss while on the way down to Seremban or up to KL.
+If you’re looking for unpretentious, hearty traditional food, Zaini’s Salai House is a stop you shouldn’t miss while on the way down to Seremban or up to KL!

 ZAINI’S SALAI HOUSE